50ftwoman/AdventureGame-Project1/README.md

 ## Approach
+Logic consists of redirecting appropriate answer to corresponding card.

 The player will be able to choose a character and continue through five different prompts, navigating down either a "dangerous" path with multiple options for failure, or a "safe" path that will be playable no matter which option until the final card when a player must make a game winning decision.
-For each slide choice, a character animation will slide from the side of the screen giving a visual representation of the story being told.
+Each slide will be represented by a visual aide corresponding to the situation or character.

+## Installation
+* pull from github
+* open browser